replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 #### All hosts in the cluster must not occupy Kubernetes Pod or Service CIDR ranges

 Kubernetes also requires exclusive use of two IP subnets (also known as CIDR ranges) for Pod-to-Pod traffic within the cluster.
-These subnets **must not** overlap with the subnets used in your local network or else routing errors will result.
+These subnets **must not** overlap with the subnets used in your local network or routing errors will result.

 | Subnet       | Description                         |
 |--------------|-------------------------------------|